 Georgia law prohibits the type of driving that can lead to a chain reaction crash.
 The Official Code of Georgia Annotated section 40-6-49 (a) provides that drivers must follow another vehicle more closely than is reasonable and prudent, and must have due regard for the speed of such vehicles and the traffic upon and the condition of the highway.

 Following too closely means that a driver is following the vehicle in front of him or her so closely that if that vehicle brakes suddenly, there is insufficient time for the tailgating vehicle to avoid a collision.
 When drivers follow too closely they cannot plan ahead to avoid a collision.
 Often this results in a rear end collision, but at high speeds it can cause a chain reaction accident and involve many other vehicles.

-Atlanta chain reaction car accident lawyer, Charles Scholle of Scholle Law, has assisted injured victims that have suffered injury in chain reaction motor vehicle accidents for nearly two decades.
+Atlanta chain reaction car accident lawyers at Scholle Law, have assisted injured victims that have suffered injury in chain reaction motor vehicle accidents for nearly two decades.
 These accidents can be very devastating to victims and their families.
 Seeking medical and legal support and expertise after a chain reaction car crash is very important and can be crucial to preserving your rights and restoring your health and well-being.
 That is also because chain reaction auto crashes involve many vehicles and can be somewhat complicated due to the number of vehicles and injured victims that can be involved.

 Some of the factors that can compound the extent of property damage and personal injury in these accidents include poor visibility, fog, fire and smoke conditions, bad weather, and mechanical failures such as tires or brakes.
 If you are involved in a chain reaction car crash you might become very overwhelmed and disoriented.
 It is important if at all possible to move your car to the shoulder of the road.
 If you cannot do so safely, make sure to put on your hazards lights if you are able to do so.